-In November 2018, the People Bank of China (PBoC) announced it had widened its regulatory scrutiny to include token airdrops, which it characterized as "disguised" ICOs.
+In November 2018, the People Bank of China (Pubic) announced it had widened its regulatory scrutiny to include token airdrops, which it characterized as "disguised" ICO.

-As of today, ICO exchanges cannot operate in China and their websites are blocked.
+ICO exchanges cannot operate in China and their websites are blocked.
 Consequently, many big exchanges have migrated out of the country.
 Some financial analysts believe China would be open to blockchain or cryptocurrency development if it were manageable.